-This pension fund is a defined benefit scheme and as its assets and liabilities can be separately identified by the scheme's actuary these are reported within the financial statements.
-The University's share of the deficit in the scheme increased by £2.79m to £20.27m (2017: decreased by £11.09m to £17.48m).
+This pension fund is a defined benefit scheme and as its assets and liabilities can be separately identified by the scheme's actuary, these are reported within the financial statements.
+The University's share of the deficit in the scheme increased by £0.978m to £21.248m per Note 23 (2018: increased by £2.79m to £20.27m).
 The pension reserve is shown separately in the Balance Sheet, and reflects the level at which the scheme assets fail to cover the present value of liabilities.